 The entrepreneurs who appear on this program seeking investors are, like you, creative people.
 Many of them are inventors of incredibly unique products.
 Most of them have spent years developing their product and their company.
-(Longer than many of you have spent writing a book.)
-They’ve also spent money, a LOT of money, to develop the business.
+(Probably longer than most of you have spent writing a book.)
+They’ve also spent a lot of money to develop the business, sometimes in the millions.
 Like you, they had an idea, and they worked hard to execute it.
-They’ve reached the point where they can’t go any further on their own.
-They need a partner.
-(Kind of like when you get your book written and need a publishing partner to take it to the next step.)
+They’ve now reached the point where they feel they can’t go any further on their own.
+They want a partner—like when you get your book written and want a publishing partner to take it to the next step.

-But once they make their pitch, you should see how the sharks grill them with questions!
+Once they make their pitch, the sharks grill them with questions.
 How many have you sold?
 Are you sure this is a good idea?
 Exactly who will buy this product?
 What are you doing to market this product?
 How will people get to know your name in this competitive market?
 What previous experience do you have in this business?
 How many hits do you get on your website?
 How can you possibly compete with the gigantic names that dominate this particular niche?

-“You’ve done a fabulous job.
+- “You’ve done a fabulous job.
 But it’s a tiny market.
-I’m out.” (“Your book is terrific but the potential audience is too small for us.
-We’ll pass.”)
+I’m out.” (“Your book is terrific but the potential audience is too small for us.”)

-“This is strictly going to be catalog, direct mail, Internet sales.
-I’m out.” (“You may want to try self publishing or POD.
-We’ll pass.”)
+- “This is strictly going to be catalog, direct mail, Internet sales.
+I’m out.” (“You may want to try self publishing or POD.”)

-“I just don’t think this is a good idea.
+- “I just don’t think this is a good idea.
 I can’t see anyone buying it.
-I’m out.” (“Your book simply doesn’t appeal to us.
-We’ll pass.”)
+I’m out.” (“Your book simply doesn’t appeal to us.”)

-“There are five big brands that dominate your category and I don’t see how you’re going to compete with them.
+- “There are five big brands that dominate your category and I don’t see how you’re going to compete with them.
 I’m out.”
-(The genre you’re writing in is glutted, not to mention dominated by household names.
-We’ll pass.)
+(The genre you’re writing in is glutted, not to mention dominated by household names.)

-One of my favorite exit lines from a shark was: “It’s a unique idea but not an investable concept.”
-I see this problem with manuscripts, too.
-Countless unique ideas come across my desk, but trying to determine which are saleable and therefore, worth investing my time… that’s the trick.
+- “It’s a unique idea but not an investable concept.”
+This was one of my favorites, because I see this problem with manuscripts, too.
+Unique ideas come across my desk, but trying to determine which are sellable and therefore, worth investing my time… that’s the trick.

 What’s really fun on the show is when more than one shark makes an offer to invest in the entrepreneur’s company.
 They’ll play off one another and even compete; the entrepreneur can then negotiate a better deal.
-(Like an auction in publishing.)
+(Kind of like a bidding war in publishing.)

-Some of these people will go on to find a way to make their business a success without the sharks.
+Most of these people will go on to find a way to make their business a success without the sharks.
 Others will cut their losses, quit that business or that product, and go on to something else.
-Each person will find the path that’s right for them.
-But I have to think that the chutzpah that got them this far will keep serving them well.
+Each person will find the path that’s right for them, but I have to think that the chutzpah that got them this far will keep serving them well.

 I have to think the same about you, too.
 The guts and courage that makes you sit in that chair and pound out those pages word by word, day by day… it will serve you well, whatever happens.

-Anybody watched it yet?
+Are you watching Shark Tank?
 Whether you have or haven’t, how do you approach the business aspects of publishing?
 Do you enjoy learning about it?
 Would you just as soon pretend it doesn’t exist?
-Tell us.